Published starting point

 The strategic goal is to move repeat guests into the restaurant's own ordering channel, customer list, promotions, loyalty, and analytics.

 Toast is strongest when a restaurant wants a full Toast POS environment.
-If the current Square or Clover setup works, a direct online ordering layer such as Orderitto may be a cleaner path than replacing the whole POS.
+If the current Square or Clover setup already works, a direct online ordering layer such as Orderitto may be a cleaner path than replacing the whole POS.

 Bring your current setup and the quote you are comparing.
 We will show whether a POS replacement or a direct ordering layer makes more sense.